Cayenne vs Jalapeno: Dried Kick vs Fresh Bite

 Quick Comparison

-Cayenne Pepper measures 30K–50K SHU while Jalapeño registers 3K–8K SHU — making Cayenne Pepper 6× hotter.
-Cayenne Pepper is known for its neutral and peppery flavor (C. annuum), while Jalapeño offers bright and grassy notes (C. annuum).
+Cayenne Pepper measures 30K–50K SHU while Jalapeño registers 3K–8K SHU.
+That makes Cayenne Pepper about 6.3x hotter by upper SHU range.
+Cayenne Pepper is known for its neutral and peppery flavor (C. annuum), while Jalapeño offers Grassy, crisp, lightly sweet when red notes (C. annuum).

 Cayenne Pepper